 One particular employee refuses to work nights ever again.
 During his evening shift, after cleaning a room he went to get supplies and returned to find the room’s entire configuration changed around.

-Also witnessed in the hotel’s restaurant, The Tavern, is the movement of a ship’s wheel on display.
+Also in the hotel’s restaurant, The Tavern, is a ship’s wheel on display.
 Used in the steering of a seafaring vessel, this display will often turn back and forth, as if being controlled by one of Salem sea captains mentioned earlier.